sa-ne/rhel-edge-demo/README.md

 * Deploy EC2 instance using privately shared AMI.
 * Use Ansible to configure running EC2 instance.

 We will need to pass credentials for the Image Builder instance to the `ansible-playbook` command.
 The playbooks will login using the `ec2-user` user and authenticate with SSH keys.
 Be sure the private SSH key corresponds to the public SSH key stored in EC2.
+Finally, we will need to tell the playbooks which AMI to use.
+This is done by passing the `hib_aws_ami` extra variable (see `/tmp/<hib_name>-<timestamp>-ami-id` after running the `01-compose-image-builder.yaml` playbook).

 Run the playbooks as follows: